leo-cabibihan/isproj2/README.md

 The profile history page, where all the approved and verified charity organizations are located.
 A comprehensive record of actions and activities performed by administrators.
 This page serves as an audit trail.

 ### Get
-- List of actions made by a specific administrator
+- List of Audit log
+- Associated with Log table = Filtered by Admin user history

 ### Authorization
-Admins are authorized to access this resource.
+Admins